 - Minimum Age.
 You must be 18 years old or older.
 NY EPTL § 3-1.1

-- State of Mind.
+- Mental capacity.
 You must be of "sound mind and memory" at the time the will is executed.
 NY EPTL § 3-1.1.
 This means that you must understand what it means to prepare a will, the nature and extent of the property you own, and who your heirs are.
-In other words, you must not be mentally incapacitated.

 - Signatures.
 You must sign the will at the end.
 If you sign it anywhere else, probate may be delayed, and the court may ignore whatever is after your signature.
 In addition, your signing of the will must be witnessed by at least 2 people.
 Your witnesses must also sign your will and should also write their addresses along with their signatures.
 A person who is a witness to you signing your will should not also be a beneficiary.
-While it is not against the law, for a witness to also be a beneficiary, the law does state that any gift to a witness is void unless there are also at least two disinterested witnesses.
+While it is not against the law for a witness to also be a beneficiary, the law does state that any gift to a witness is void unless there are also at least two disinterested witnesses.
 NY EPTL § 3-2.1.
-If you are physically unable to sign your name you may direct another person to sign for you in your presence.
-That person must state on your will that he or she signed for you and must also sign the will.
-The person who signs for you cannot also be one of the 2 required witnesses.

 There are two types of wills that are valid even though they do not meet each of these general requirements: holographic wills and nuncupative wills.
 A holographic will is handwritten by the testator, but is not witnessed.
 A nuncupative will is oral and is witnessed by at least 2 people.
 Holographic and nuncupative wills are only valid if made by a member of the armed forces during a time of conflict, someone accompanying the armed forces, or a mariner who is at sea.
 They are only valid for a brief period of time.
 When made by a member of the armed forces or someone accompanying the armed forces, holographic and nuncupative wills become invalid 1 year after the person is not longer with the armed forces.
 When made by a mariner at sea, they become invalid 3 years after made.
-If you have made a holographic or nuncupative will, it is a good idea to make a new will that complies with the general requirements of New York law.What is a trust?
+If you have made a holographic or nuncupative will, it is a good idea to seek the advice of a skilled Bronx estate lawyer and make a new will that complies with the general requirements of New York estate law.Trust

-- Revocable Trust.
-If you create a revocable living trust, you can terminate it or change it at any time during your lifetime as long as you are mentally competent.
+- Revocable trust.
+A revocable trust is one that you create during your lifetime.
+You can terminate it or change it at any time during your lifetime as long as you are mentally competent.

 - Irrevocable Trust.
-An irrevocable trust is trust that cannot be changed.
+An irrevocable trust is a trust that cannot be changed or terminated.
 In other words, the grantor has no control over the property in the trust.
-Irrevocable trust are sometimes used as asset protection tools since property transferred to a irrevocable trust is deemed to be owned by the trust, not the grantor and the grantor gives up control over the property.
-Also, because the assets in the trust are no longer yours, you will not have pay income tax on any income produced by the trust property.
+Irrevocable trusts are sometimes used as asset protection tools since property transferred to a irrevocable trust is deemed to be owned by the trust, not the grantor and the grantor gives up control over the property.

 - Living trust.
 If you create and fund a trust during your lifetime it is called a living trust.
 Typically a living trust is also revocable, meaning that the grantor retains the power to change or terminate it at any time.
 However, when you pass away, your living revocable trust becomes irrevocable and cannot be changed.